Research conducted over the past 10 years exhibits startling figures for CRM implementations that did not bring about the expected outcomes. In

 What went wrong?

-The primary goal of the CRM system was to raise productivity, efficiency, automation, and quantum of borrower information available to staff at their call centers.
+The primary goal of the Cloud CRM software was to raise productivity, efficiency, automation, and quantum of borrower information available to staff at their call centers.

 However, user goals were not paid attention to and the system failed to define who exactly the users would be in the first place.
 This turned out to be an expensive error.